collectivecognition/node-canvas-heroku/Readme.md

 ```

-### P.P.S
+## Final Notes

 If you ever need to "re-install" a library like this on heroku, you'll need to either

-- destroy and recreate the app
+- Destroy and recreate the app on heroku
-- up the version number in the package.json
+- Or, up the version number in the package.json

+Heroku won't re-install, it will only pull from cache, if the version number is the same.

 =======